aicam/GBNN/README.md

 # About project
 This project has two parts: first is the featurizer which extract "partial charges", "effective Born radii" and "Distances" between atoms from PDB files.
 This featurizers is being used to generate pandas dataframes with hdf5 format instead of PDB raw data.
-The second part is a deep learning model based on
-Grid-Based Surface Generalized Born Model for calculating free binding energy between protein and ligand. <br><br>
+The second part is a deep learning model based on molecular mechanics with generalised Born and surface area solvation (MMGB/SA) for calculating free binding energy between protein and ligand. <br><br>
 This library uses Amber as the application to featurize pdb files, in this regard, $AMBERHOME environment variable should be set.
 Furthermore, because Amber does not provide API from python, you can find bash scripts under Featurizer folder which simulate user in Amber to extract information.